Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/countdown-timer-in-c-sharp.md

 ---
 title: Countdown Timer in C# (by rondhi)
-description: Using this extension you will be able to create countdown timers in Streamerbot.
+description: Using this extension you will be able to create countdown timers in Streamer.bot.
 published: true
 date: 2022-08-14T00:45:46.596Z
 tags: